-"Nelsons Solicitors Limited has an extensive offering, with practitioners having experience of trust administration, Court of Protection work, investment management, wills and probate.
-A key feature of the practice is its innovative, online wills service."Legal 500
+"Nelsons Solicitors Limited has an extensive offering, with practitioners having experience of trust administration, Court of Protection work, investment management, wills and probate..."Legal 500

 "There is excellent communication with all members of the team.
 If one is off then always someone to help."Client Feedback